yi-miao/Live-Video-Streaming-with-Python/README.md

 "Everything should be made as simple as possible, but not simpler."
 	- Albert Einstein

-This is a demo which shows how to apply follow core concepts and techniques for live video streaming in Python programs with minimum code.
+This is a demo showing how to apply follow key concepts and techniques for live video streaming in Python programs with minimum code (none of these five program is more than 50 lines).

 1. Client-Server programming with socket [Ref 1]
 2. Data Transfer with Protocol (simple header-body structure) [Ref 2]